HFDcon 2024

 From individualised learning support to personal feedback at the click of a button: The new generation of AI-based chatbots also harbours great potential for higher education.
 However, new digital skills are needed to confidently manage the dialogue with a chatbot based on a large language model (LLM).
 The ability to formulate the input for an LLM in such a way that the system delivers the desired output with the highest possible probability – known as prompt engineering or prompt design – is therefore increasingly becoming the focus of educational research.

 This is where our workshop comes in.
-It combines a practice-oriented introduction to the topic of prompt engineering with considerations on the challenges that arise for the use of LLM-based chatbots in higher education, particularly with regard to technology acceptance by teachers and learners.
-In addition, workshop participants will learn how to develop prompt engineering tools that they can flexibly adapt to their own teaching/learning routines.
+It combines a practice-oriented introduction to the topic of prompt engineering with reflections on the challenges that arise for the use of LLM-based chatbots in higher education, particularly with regard to technology acceptance by teachers and learners.
+In addition, workshop participants will learn a way to develop prompt engineering tools that they can flexibly adapt to their own teaching/learning routines.

 Kathrin Schelling is a research assistant at the Ostwestfalen-Lippe University of Applied Sciences.
 She is involved in the accompanying educational research in the HAnS joint project.
 Against the background of her own teaching practice, she is currently working intensively on the question of how AI-based chatbots can be integrated into university teaching in order to support both learners and teachers.
 Together with her colleague Stefanie Go, she has therefore designed prompting workshops for teachers.